The Origin Story of the Relational Leadership Institute at OHSU: Part 1

 Stay tuned for "Part 2" on the Progress Notes blog.

-We sought to develop a new leadership model — one that would not only draw from community organizing — but also based on research in sociology, social psychology, anthropology, and organizational development.
+We aimed to develop a new leadership model based on community organizing and research in sociology, psychology, anthropology, and organizational development.